BERT-ASC: Auxiliary-Sentence Construction for Implicit Aspect Learning in Sentiment Analysis: Empirical Evaluation

 \end{itemize}

-\subsubsection{Results}
+\subsection{Results}

-Consistent with Exp-I, we use the dev set to select the best model and average 5 run performances with different seeds and report the detailed evaluation results the SentiHood dataset in Table~\ref{tab:TABSA_Results} from which we have made the following observations.
-Compared to the traditional DNN-based approaches, our solution achieves the best performance with large margins in terms of strict accuracy, Macro-F1 sentiment accuracy with 7.7\%, 12.6\% and 3\% improvements, respectively.
-Compared to the previous Bert-based state-of-the-art models, our solution consistently achieves the state-of-the-art performance for aspect categorization and aspect-based sentiment subtasks in terms of strict Accuracy, Macro-F1 and sentiment accuracy with 81.2\%, 91.1\% and 94.0\%, respectively.
+Consistent with Exp-I, we use the dev set to select the best model and average 5 run performances with different seeds, and report the detailed evaluation results { for} the SentiHood dataset in Table~\ref{tab:TABSA_Results} from which we have made the following observations.
+Compared to the traditional DNN-based approaches, our solution achieves the best performance with large margins in terms of strict accuracy, Macro-F1 { and} sentiment accuracy with 7.7\%, 12.6\% { and} 3\% improvements, respectively.
+Compared to the previous BERT-based state-of-the-art models, our solution consistently achieves state-of-the-art performance for aspect categorization and aspect-based sentiment subtasks in terms of strict Accuracy, Macro-F1 { and} sentiment accuracy with 81.2\%, 91.1\% { and} 94.0\%, respectively.
 Due to the widely recognized challenge of sentiment analysis, the achieved improvements can be deemed very considerable.
-This clearly suggests that a carefully-designed collaboration between prior knowledge and DNN can effectively perform better than a pure DNN on TABSA task.
+This clearly suggests that a carefully-designed collaboration between prior knowledge and DNN can effectively perform better than a pure DNN on the TABSA task. {Table \ref{tab:TABSA_Results_plm} presents the performance results of various PLMs, including \(\text{BERT}_{\text{Large}}\), BART, and RoBERTa.
+Consistent with the SemEval, BERT-ASC demonstrates significant improvements over BERT-NLI in aspect detection.
+However, these improvements are relatively modest when it comes to aspect sentiment analysis}.